BlenderVR/manual/manual/components/user-interface.rst

 Simulation File
 ===============

 Here, you must select the ``.blend`` file you want to load (6).
 For the beginning, you should try the ``basic.blend``, that you can get from the `samples repository <../installation/installation.html#getting-samples>`_.
-You can manually select a processor file (7) or activate the ``NameLink`` (8) for blenderVR to automatically look for a <name_of_blender_scene>.processor.py file in the directory of the .blend  file.
-You will learn to create your own .blend scenes and processor files via the samples and going though the `blenderVR API <http://blender-vr.readthedocs.org>`_.
+You can manually select a processor file (7) or activate the ``NameLink`` (8) for BlenderVR to automatically look for a <name_of_blender_scene>.processor.py file in the directory of the .blend  file.
+You will learn to create your own .blend scenes and processor files via the samples and going though the `BlenderVR API <http://blender-vr.readthedocs.org>`_.

 Start/Stop
 ==========